- Pimples develop due to a buildup of oil, dead skin cells and bacteria inside pores.

 Home Remedies to Get Rid of Pimples on the Nose

-- Dip a cotton swab into 1-2 drops of apple cider vinegar or tea tree oil and apply it to the affected area
+- Dip a cotton swab in the diluted mixture and apply to the treatment area

-- Apply the mixture with your fingers
+- Apply the paste to the treatment area with your fingers

 Preventing Pimples on the Nose

 Pimples on the nose can be prevented by removing bacteria and pore-blocking debris such as dirt, dead skin and excess sebum.
 These can be addressed with small changes to your lifestyle and skin care routine.